Real estate sales can be a satisfying and lucrative career, but it is also highly competitive.

 1. Your company’s name and brand.

-Your company’s name needs to be up front and center on your page, and your logo should be in the top left corner, according to research.
-Color stands out better than black and white, but make sure the font you use in your logo and on your page is clean and readable.
+Your company’s name needs to be upfront and centre on your page, and your logo should be in the top left corner, according to research.
+The color stands out better than black and white, but make sure the font you use in your logo and on your page is clean and readable.

 2. Easy navigation.